 A computer is not an acronym and sometimes abbreviated as comp or 'puter.
-The term "computer" was originally given to humans who performed numerical calculations using mechanical calculators such as the abacus and slide rule.
+The term "computer" was originally given to humans who performed numerical calculations using mechanical calculators, such as the abacus and slide rule.
 The term was later given to a mechanical device as they began replacing the human computers.
-Today's computers are electronic devices that accept data (input), process that data, produces output, and then store (storage) the results.
+Today's computers are electronic devices that accept data (input), process that data, produce output, and then store (storage) the results.

 The first digital computer and what most people think of as a computer was called the ENIAC, built during World War II (1943-1946).
 Early computers like the ENIAC used vacuum tubes and were large (sometimes room size) and only found in businesses, Universities, or governments.
 Later, computers began utilizing transistors as well as smaller and cheaper parts that allowed the common person to own a computer.

 Today, computers help make jobs that used to be complicated much simpler.
-For example, a user can write letters in a word processor, edit any portion of the letter anytime, spell check the letter, print multiple copies of that letter and even send that letter to someone across the world in a matter of seconds.
-All of which would have taken someone days if not months to do in the past.
+For example, a user can write letters in a word processor, edit any portion of the letter anytime, spell check the letter, print multiple copies of that letter, and even send that letter to someone across the world in a matter of seconds.
+All of these activities would have taken someone days, if not months, to do before computers.
 Also, all of the above is just a small fraction of what computers can do.

 What components make up a computer?

 Today's computers have some or all of the below components (hardware).
 As technology advances, older technologies such as a floppy disk drive and Zip drive (both shown below) are no longer required or included with computers.